sxʷeŋxʷəŋ təŋəxʷ James Bay Branch

 The City received 623 name submissions from the public through the Name That Library campaign.
 Of these, 493 submissions suggested a name other than “James Bay Branch”.
 There was greatest support for a First Nations name, with 157 name submissions and 43 unique names submitted, with many suggesting the City consult with local First Nations on a suitable name.
 Commemorative person names were next, with 124 name submissions and 52 unique names submitted.
 Geographic location names (other than “James Bay Branch”) included 79 name submissions with 50 unique names submitted.

-Of the current 11 branches in the Greater Victoria Public Library system, four have commemorative names and seven reflect geographic locations.
-The sxʷeŋxʷəŋ təŋəxʷ James Bay Branch will be the second branch in Victoria and the 12th in the Greater Victoria Public Library system.
+Of the 12 branches in the Greater Victoria Public Library system, four have commemorative names and eight reflect geographic locations.
+The sxʷeŋxʷəŋ təŋəxʷ James Bay Branch is the second branch in the City of Victoria.